 Both my husband and I are native Spanish speakers so we always “naturally” spoke to our kids in our first language.
 I always knew this was beneficial, but I was so happy to find out about this study that explains why raising bilingual children has amazing advantages.

 But don’t worry if you are not a bilingual household.
 Your children can definitely learn a second language outside of the home.
 And experts agree that the earlier they start learning another language, the better.
 And raising bilingual children will make them smarter!

 Did you know that babies’ brains develop faster and better when exposed to more than one language?

 Experts agree that when children are exposed to more than one language, their brains develop better and faster compared to children exposed to only one.
 And this benefit starts when they are babies are learning their very first words.

 At home, we make an effort to speak only in Spanish.
 We know that our kids will learn English at school and with their friends no matter what.
 This is very important in our family not only because of the benefits of bilingualism, but because we want our kids to be proud of their roots.

 Study Shows Raising Bilingual Children Will Make Them Smarter

-The latest study by researchers from the University of Washington in Seattle found the development actually starts by the time babies are 11 months old and are getting ready to say their first word.
+The latest study by researchers from the University of Washington in Seattle found that development actually starts by the time babies are 11 months old and are getting ready to say their first word.

-Researchers found that the area of the brain responsible for what is known as “executive function” was more developed among babies in a bilingual home than one with just one language.
+Researchers found that the area of the brain responsible for what is known as “executive function” was more developed among babies in a bilingual home than in one with just one language.

 This suggests that bilingualism shapes not only language development, but also cognitive development more generally.